-Acetaminophen/propoxyphene is used in the treatment of pain; osteoarthritis and belongs to the drug class narcotic analgesic combinations.
+Acetaminophen/propoxyphene is used in the treatment of pain and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
-Acetaminophen/propoxyphene 650 mg / 100 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Acetaminophen/propoxyphene 650 mg / 100 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 650 mg / 100 mg

 - 19.00 mm

 - Narcotic analgesic combinations

 - C - Risk cannot be ruled out